symbiosika/fastapp-framework/README.md

 ## Requirements V0.5

+- [ ] Give each prompt template a "toString()" method for the result with Placeholders.
+To give back a good predefined result.
+- [ ] Give the "GenericForm" a toString() Template.
+Du give a LLM a better possibility to read out?
 - [ ] Auth0 Login (Cloud)
 - [ ] Use Telegram to interact with the App
 - [ ] Send push notifications (PWA)